xxc3nsoredxx/sedutil/README.md

     * No USB support
     * No SD/MMC/SDIO card support
     * No multi-user support
-* Stripped down Busybox
+* Stripped down BusyBox
-  * Original Busybox size: 714 KiB (as measured from 64bit/target/bin/busybox)
+  * Original BusyBox size: 714 KiB (as measured from 64bit/target/bin/busybox)
-  * My Busybox size: 228 KiB
+  * My BusyBox size: 228 KiB
   * Cut features
     * Incompatible features (such as no kernel support)
     * Non-essential features (bells and whistles not needed to manage Opal 2 drives)
     * For the list, see the commits starting here:
 [c954e8f7](https://github.com/xxc3nsoredxx/sedutil/commit/c954e8f74a253c60e026d6e70051ebd0446a227d)
+* uClibc instead of glibc
+  * Cut the size of the initramfs in half
-* Busybox patches
+* BusyBox patches
   * loginutils/getty.c
     * Display `/etc/issue` when not prompting for login
     * `-r` flag to automatically log in as `root`